tommasoo0/Prediction-Market/README.md

 - Create prediction markets with defined outcomes
 - Trade outcome shares using a simple swap mechanism
-- Rely on decentralized mechanisms to resolve markets and claim payouts

 The project serve as a demonstration of Algorand’s capabilities for building real-world financial infrastructures.